 Significant shifts have occurred in the human trafficking landscape in recent years.
 Sex work is often seen as trafficking, regardless of circumstances.
-In Ontario, human trafficking investigations have manifested in recent high-profile anti-human trafficking campaigns such as "Operation Northern Spotlight," a yearly initiative undertaken by the RCMP, the Ontario Provincial Police and other police forces that has involved police posing as clients and targeting sex workers in their workplaces, or "Project Orchid," a project led by the Hamilton Police Human Trafficking Unit that claimed to be "protecting the safety and security of potentially vulnerable women," but has instead resulted in the arrests of individuals regarding immigration offences and the laying of numerous bylaw infraction charges.1 There is strong evidence that policing is ineffective in combating human trafficking and supporting those who have been trafficked.
+In Ontario, human trafficking investigations have manifested in recent high-profile anti-human trafficking campaigns such as "Operation Northern Spotlight," a yearly initiative undertaken by the RCMP, the OPP and other police forces that has involved police posing as clients and targeting sex workers in their workplaces, or "Project Orchid," a project led by the Hamilton Police Human Trafficking Unit that claimed to be "protecting the safety and security of potentially vulnerable women," but has instead resulted in the arrests of individuals regarding immigration offences and the laying of numerous bylaw infraction charges.1 There is strong evidence that policing is ineffective in combating human trafficking and supporting those who have been trafficked.
 While some law enforcement may be motivated in these scenarios by a desire to "rescue" victims of human trafficking, sex workers have opposed such measures as ineffective at best, and a profound violation of their human rights in most cases.

 Without a meaningful understanding of the distinctions between sex work and human trafficking, granting additional powers to police and inspectors will entrench a law enforcement model that continues to conflate sex work with human trafficking.
-In particular, this has led to the mischaracterization of third parties - especially those who associate with and provide services for migrant sex workers - as traffickers.2 When law enforcement have been given more powers to investigate potential sites of trafficking, this has led to the interrogation and harassment of sex workers.
+In particular, this has led to the mischaracterization of third parties (e.g. those who associate with and provide services for sex workers) as traffickers.2 When law enforcement have been given more powers to investigate potential sites of trafficking, this has led to the interrogation and harassment of sex workers.
 As a result, sex workers will not seek assistance from police in actual situations of violence or exploitation because of their past negative experiences of human trafficking investigations.

-Anti-trafficking investigations have been found to negatively affect racialized and migrant sex workers who are wrongly perceived as being involved in trafficking.
 In a 2018 report produced by Butterfly, many sex workers reported their experiences of human rights violations at the hands of investigators.3 Migrant sex workers were subjected to inhumane and degrading treatment, arbitrary arrests and detention, and false evidence was used against them to justify their ongoing detention (in some cases, for as long as three months).
 While in the custody of anti-trafficking investigators, many reported experiencing harassment and discrimination.
 Some migrant sex workers were prevented from accessing legal representation and support, and many lost their immigration status and were deported.
 In another 2018 study by Butterfly of Asian migrant massage and holistic centers in Toronto, more than one-third reported having been abused or harassed by bylaw enforcement or police officers in the course of anti-trafficking investigations.4 More than one-fifth of the workers were insulted or physically abused.
 Many of these workers had their personal items searched without a warrant, and some were forced by officers to remove their security cameras (despite the officers having no authority to issue such an order).
-Among those interviewed in this study, some reported being sexually assaulted by bylaw or police officers or being asked to remove or pull up
+Among those interviewed in this study, some reported being sexually assaulted by bylaw or police officers or being asked to remove or pull up their robes to reveal their underwear.
+Out of 61 workers surveyed, the study found no instances of trafficking or forced labour.
+As a result of these experiences, the majority of massage and holistic center workers surveyed reported that they were less likely to seek help from law enforcement in future.